Belarus frees 52 political prisoners as US lifts sanctions on its national air airline

 “We understand that this is part of the deal,” she told The Associated Press.
 “But lifting sanctions without systemic changes in the country could open loopholes that both the Lukashenko regime and Russia will use to circumvent the sanctions.”

+Statkevich, one of Lukashenko’s most prominent and charismatic opponents, attempted to run for president in 2010, but was arrested, convicted on charges of organizing mass riots and sentenced to sentenced to six years.
+Amnesty International recognized him as a prisoner of conscience, and in 2015 he was released under pressure from the United States.

+Statkevich was arrested again before the 2020 elections, found guilty once more of organizing mass riots, and sentenced to another 14 years.
+He has been held incommunicado since February 2023.

-Among those released Thursday was Ihar Losik, a journalist for U.S. government-funded broadcaster Radio Free Europe/Radio Liberty, according to human rights group Viasna.
+Also among those released was Ihar Losik, a journalist for U.S. government-funded broadcaster Radio Free Europe/Radio Liberty, according to human rights group Viasna.
 The 33-year-old was convicted of “organizing mass riots, taking part in mass disorder, inciting social hatred,” and several other charges that remain unclear, according to the broadcaster.
 He was sentenced to 15 years in prison in December 2021.

 Almost 1,200 political prisoners remain behind bars in Belarus, according to Viasna.